 Molecular Biology Program

-Ion transport, kinase, Drosophila, kidney, osmoregulation, blood pressure, stroke, circadian rhythm, potassium, sodium
+Ion transport, kinase, Drosophila, kidney, osmoregulation, blood pressure, salt sensitivity, potassium, sodium

 Ion transport, the vectorial movement of ions across cell membranes, is a fundamental process that is essential to normal physiology and is perturbed in a variety of disease processes.
 In the kidney, epithelial ion transport regulates the concentration of ions, such as sodium and potassium, and determines extracellular volume and blood pressure.
 Kidney dysfunction can lead to perturbations in these regulatory processes, resulting in electrolyte disturbances, hypotension, or hypertension.

 My laboratory uses the fruit fly Drosophila melanogaster as a model organism to study ion transport processes relevant to human physiology.
 Drosophila has a short life cycle, sophisticated genetics, and in many cases single gene representation of mammalian multi-gene families, simplifying analysis of pathways of interest.
 Our goal is to use to the fly to study ion transporters and channels that are conserved in humans, as well as the molecular mechanisms of regulation of these transporters and channels.
 One area of focus is the SLC12 family of cation-chloride transporters, such as the potassium-chloride cotransporter and the sodium-potassium-2 chloride cotransporter, and their regulation by WNK and SPAK/OSR1 kinases, which have been implicated in hypertensive disorders in humans.
-We are also studying inwardly rectifying potassium channels, which have also been implicated in several human disorders.
-We study these pathways in the fly renal tubule, in which epithelial ion transport is required for ionic and osmotic homeostasis.
-Additional projects study the WNK-SPAK/OSR1 pathway in stroke and circadian rhythm, as well as the role of this and other pathways in osmoregulation and salt sensitivity.
+We are also studying potassium and chloride channels, which have also been implicated in several human disorders.
+We study these pathways in the fly renal (Malpighian) tubule and hindgut, in which epithelial ion transport is required for ionic and osmotic homeostasis.
 Our goal is to understand these transporters, channels and their regulation in greater mechanistic detail, identify new regulatory factors, and translate these insights into improved understanding of ion transport processes in health and disease.

 Rodan AR (2019) The Drosophila Malpighian tubule as a model for mammalian tubule function.
 Curr Opin Nephrol Hypertens doi: 10.1097/MNH.0000000000000521 [Epub ahead of print]